swentel/indieweb/README.md

 ## Pulling and publishing content / Bridgy

 Bridgy pulls comments, likes, and reshares on social networks back to your web site.
 You can also use it to post to social networks - or comment, like, reshare, or even RSVP - from your own web site.
+Bridgy is open source so you can also host the service yourself.

 To receive content from those networks, bridgy will send a webmention, so you only need to enable the webmention endpoint.